3. Inference Explained¶

 definitions in tvmgen_default.h

-can be used to convert model input
+to convert model input

 from float to int using the example code below.

-int32_t scaled_val = (int32_t)floorf((float_val
+int32_t scaled_val = (int32_t) floorf((float_val

 + tvmgen_default_bias_data[c % TVMGEN_DEFAULT_BIAS_LEN])